AMP Terraform Integration

 The Terraform environment variables should be named according to the specifications in the official Terraform documentation.

 For example, the following blueprint describes a Terraform deployment with the configuration provided as a single file hosted on an Artifactory server.
 The AWS credentials values are provided by a Vault installation using Terraform environment variables.
+You can declare your own terraform variables like shown below:

 name: AMP Terraform Deployment With Environment Variables